(410 ILCS 705/15-40)

 number containing at least 4 numbers and at least 4 letters that is unique to the cardholder; and

 (d) The dispensing organization agent identification cards shall be immediately returned to the dispensing organization upon termination of employment.

 (e) The Department shall not issue an agent identification card if the applicant is delinquent in filing any required tax returns or paying any amounts owed to the State of Illinois.

-(f) Any card lost by a dispensing organization agent shall be reported to the Department of State Police and the Department immediately upon discovery of the loss.
+(f) Any card lost by a dispensing organization agent shall be reported to the Illinois State Police and the Department immediately upon discovery of the loss.